vshengeliya/Puppy_LInk/README.md

  This App was built with:

  - Ruby on Rails for backend and frontend
- - Custom CSS for styling
+ - Bootstrap and Custom CSS for styling

 To run the App: